Documentation

 Option A: Use a Demo Target

-1. Go to Target Library in the sidebar
+1. Go to Try Demo in the sidebar

 1. In your project, click Target Prep